AhmedHamed18/HeadphoneLandingPage/readme.md

 ### dependence

-## use simplelightbox to display images and videos
+## use simplelightbox to display images and videos in gallery view manner
 # https://simplelightbox.com/

 ## google font Catamaran
 ## fontawesome
 ## jquery

+## what I learn
+How to display flex and grid my content whther horizontally or vertically